box/box-python-sdk-gen/docs/ai.md

 ### Returns

-This function returns a value of type `Union[AiAgentAskResponse, AiAgentTextGenResponse]`.
+This function returns a value of type `Union[AiAgentAsk, AiAgentTextGen]`.

 A successful response including the default agent configuration.
 This response can be one of the following two objects: